Turning existing spaces into laboratories and research areas requires special considerations.

 Floor-to-floor heights and riser locations are also critical — building owners should look for ceiling depths where systems such as air handlers can be installed.
 Owners can also mitigate vibrations within traditional office spaces that have been converted to life sciences by using localized stiffeners in targeted areas instead of throughout the entire building.

-These ideas of next-generation, kinetic life science design and strategically adapting existing commercial space to meet sector space demand is exemplified at The Works in Cambridge, England.
-Completed in early 2020, The Works accommodates the growing demand for appropriate office and R&D space in South Cambridge’s booming biomedical and biotech cluster.
+These ideas of next-generation, kinetic life science design and strategically adapting existing commercial space to meet sector space demand is exemplified within The Works building at Unity Campus in Cambridge, England.
+Owned by regional property investor and developer Howard Group and completed in early 2020, The Works accommodates the growing demand for appropriate office and R&D space in South Cambridge’s booming biomedical and biotech cluster.

-The Works adapts a 1970s industrial warehouse into a contemporary, reimagined office park.
-Tailored to meet the needs of life sciences startups, it adapts the building’s original historic pre-cast concrete frame to create 65,000 square feet of space at a cost of approximately $216 per square foot.
-With ample natural light, open workspaces and a central atrium “street” open to the public, the openness of the original warehouse provides a modern and airy multiuse campus that feels more like a tech or creative campus than the institutional office stock typically available to the sector.
+The striking architecture of The Works draws on the industrial heritage of the two-story warehouse which previously stood on the site.
+Housed within the pre-cast concrete frame of the original building, The Works has been transformed into a contemporary, reimagined multi-occupancy office building at the heart of Unity Campus.
+Tailored to meet the needs of technology and life sciences start-ups, The Works delivers 65,000 square feet of space.
+With ample natural light, open workspaces and a central atrium “street,” the openness of the original warehouse provides a modern and airy multiuse building that feels more like a tech or creative space than the institutional office stock typically available to the sector.

 The project’s development challenges included the need for extensive concrete and site surveys.
 Structurally, the cladding replacement used a system that has a similar load to the existing structure to minimize the additional weight.
 And the existing site was heavily contaminated from an adjacent tannery works, requiring ground remediation to bring the site back into use.
 The remediation of the site helped the campus knit into the surrounding community and linked to it with public transit and biking trails.